beinghasnain16/expense-tracker/README.md

 # Expense Tracker App in React
-## Create an Expense Tracker App in React using useState, contextAPI, & reducer.
+### Create an Expense Tracker App in React using React Hooks such as useState, useContext and useReducer.